James Mayer de Rothschild (1782-1868)

 Talmudic commentaries, Hebrew manuscript dated c.1798, believed to have been owned by James.
 Catalogues of James' private library will be found in the Reading Room: Catalogue des livres composant la bibliotheque M. le Baron James de Rothschild, five volumes, Emile Picot (Damascene Margone Libraire, Paris, 1884) (ref 20/2017); Catalogue des livres composant la bibliotheque M. le Baron James de Rothschild, five volumes, Emile Picot (Burt Franklin, New York, 1965) (ref 19/2017).

-James Mayer de Rothschild, Manuscript and Library collections, 1882
+James Mayer de Rothschild, Manuscript and Library collections, volume of early French verse, 1882

 000/2565, 1 volume